-The proper way to finish a long hypertrophy cycle is with a 4-6 week metabolite phase.
+The proper way to finish a long hypertrophy year of training is with a 4-6 week metabolite phase.
 Quick lesson to better understand why:

 Three Pathways to Muscle Growth